iankelk/lsm-tree/README.md

 brew install nlohmann-json
 ```

+## Compiling

+Use the Makefile to build the LSM tree.
+It has two different ways to compile.
+It is recommended that you compile with `make fast`.

+- For all compiler optimizations so it runs as fast as possible: `make fast`
+- For compiling with debugging and minimal optimizations: `make`

 ## Launching the Server

 To launch the server, use the following command, with any desired options: